turings/au-bot/README.md

 ```

 ### ROLE
-Use the ROLE keyword in your tweet to generate role-based prompts.
+Use the ROLE keyword in your tweet to generate role-based prompts for a pairing.
 <br>
 <br>
 For example: